JID

-Destin Choice Route (born October 31, 1990), better known by his stage name JID (also stylized J.I.D), is an American rapper.
-Born and raised in Atlanta, he signed with J. Cole's Dreamville Records, an imprint of Interscope Records in 2017.
-He formed the musical collective Spillage Village with EarthGang in 2010, and later formed the hip hop group Zoink Gang with Smino, Buddy, and Guapdad 4000.
-His fluent rapping style and usage of wordplay has been frequently acclaimed by music critics.
+Destin Choice Route (born October 31, 1989), is an American rapper better known by his stage name JID (also stylized J.I.D).
+Born and raised in Atlanta, he signed with J. Cole's Dreamville Records, an imprint of Interscope Records, in 2017.
+He formed the musical collective Spillage Village with EarthGang in 2010, and later assembled the hip hop group Zoink Gang with Smino, Buddy, and Guapdad 4000.
+His fluent rapping style and usage of wordplay have frequently received acclaim from music critics.

-JID gained recognition after releasing several independent projects, including Route of Evil (2012), Para Tu (2013) and DiCaprio (2015).
-His debut studio album, The Never Story (2017) was met with critical acclaim and contained the single "Never".
+JID gained recognition after self-releasing several projects, including Route of Evil (2012), Para Tu (2013) and DiCaprio (2015).
+His debut studio album, The Never Story (2017), was met with critical acclaim and contained the single "Never".
 His second album, DiCaprio 2 (2018), was supported by the singles "151 Rum" and "Off Deez" (with J. Cole), and saw continued critical acclaim.
 His 2021 single, "Enemy" (with Imagine Dragons)—the opening theme to Netflix's Arcane—peaked at number five on the Billboard Hot 100 and remains his highest-charting song.
-His third and fourth albums, The Forever Story (2022) and God Does Like Ugly (2025), both received further acclaim and debuted within the Billboard 200's top 15; the former spawned the top 40 single "Surround Sound" (featuring 21 Savage and Baby Tate).
+His third and fourth albums, The Forever Story (2022) and God Does Like Ugly (2025), both received further acclaim and debuted within the Billboard 200's top 15; the former spawned the top 40 single "Surround Sound" (featuring 21 Savage and Baby Tate), while the latter was nominated for Best Rap Album at the 68th Grammy Awards.

 Early life

-Route was born in Atlanta, Georgia.
-His parents are Carl Louis Route Jr. and Kathy Jean Route.
+Route was born in 1989 in Atlanta, Georgia, to Carl Louis Route Jr. and Kathy Jean Route.
 The youngest of seven children, he adopted the moniker JID from his grandmother's nickname for him based on his "jittery" behavior.
-Route grew up listening to Sly and the Family Stone and Earth, Wind & Fire before shifting to the 1990s New York hip-hop scene and rappers such as Jay-Z, Nas and Mobb Deep.
+Route grew up listening to Sly and the Family Stone and Earth, Wind & Fire before shifting to the 1990s New York hip-hop scene, which included rappers such as Jay-Z, Nas, and Mobb Deep.
 He attended Stephenson High School, where he played football as a defensive back.
-During his senior year he dislocated his hip.
-He later accepted a full athletic scholarship to play NCAA Division I football at Hampton University.
-Route was redshirted his first year of eligibility and then played two seasons before he was kicked from the team for skipping practices.
-Route eventually moved in with Doctur Dot and Johnny Venus, a popular rap duo with the stage name EarthGang who he met while at Hampton University in Virginia.
+During his senior year, he dislocated his hip.
+He later accepted a full athletic scholarship to play NCAA Division I football at Hampton University in Virginia.
+Route was redshirted in his first year of eligibility and then played two seasons before he was kicked from the team for skipping practices.
+He eventually moved in with Doctur Dot and Johnny Venus, a popular rap duo with the stage name EarthGang, who he met while in college.